equinor/ert/docs/rst/manual/keywords/index.rst

 	This is the name of an existing GRID/EGRID file for your ECLIPSE model.
-If you had to create a new grid file when preparing your ECLIPSE reservoir model for use with enkf, this should point to the new .EGRID file.
+If you had to create a new grid file when preparing your ECLIPSE reservoir model for use with ERT, this should point to the new .EGRID file.

 	*Example:*